 The Rehab Group has diversified considerably, developing sustainable, commercial organisations where people with disabilities and people without disabilities work side by side.
 Today these organisations operate in a number of areas including recycling, packaging, logistics and retail services.

-In 1995, the organisation moved into new areas of service provision, providing people with disabilities and older people with health and social care services such as day, home-based, respite, residential and outreach services.
+In 1995, the organisation moved into new areas of service provision, providing people with disabilities and older people health and social care services such as day, home-based, respite, residential and outreach services.

 Since its inception, Rehab has been at the forefront of the campaign to give disability its rightful place on the national agenda.